Al-Falah University: Issues and controversies

-Conviction of founder for the financial scams
+1990s-2000s financial scams: conviction of founder of AFU

+Jawad Ahmad Siddiqui: Al-Falah founder's serial crimes

-Javed Ahmed Siddiqui, the founder and managing trustee of Al-Falah University, became subject to investigation.
+Jawad Ahmad Siddiqui, the founder and managing trustee of Al-Falah University, became subject to investigation.
 It included his business network and a previous criminal case in which he was charged with fraud worth ₹7.5 crore and sentenced to three years in prison.
-Muhammad Razi, the legal advisor of the institution, rejected the criminal case.
-The Enforcement Directorate was mandated by the Indian government to carry out a forensic audit of Al-Falah University's finances.
-The Delhi Police Economic Offences Wing will investigate the functioning of the institution.
-Javed Ahmed Siddiqui was arrested by ED in November for 2025 terror financing, money laundering, hawala, and many other financial irregularities.
+After the forensic audit of Al-Falah University's finances by Enforcement Directorate and Delhi Police Economic Offences Wing, Javed Ahmed Siddiqui was not arrested by ED in November for 2025 terror financing, money laundering, hawala, and many other financial irregularities.
 He is also being investigated for old cases of fraud by him, including the 2000 investment scam for which he was arrested in 2001 and granted bail in 2004, and 1990s fraudulently private bank investment scheme.

+Hamood Siddiqui: Al-Falah founder's co-conspirator brother's crimes

 On 17 November 2025, Madhya Pradesh Police detained Javed Ahmed Siddiqui's brother, Hamood Ahmed Siddiqui, in relation to a financial crime in Mhow.
 After allegedly setting up a fake private bank and enticing hundreds of locals with promises of doubling their investments, he disappeared from Mhow in 2000.
 When the crime was exposed, he and his family had fled.
 To determine who helped Hamood, investigators are charting his interactions and travels over time.
 Javed Ahmed Siddiqui and his brother Hamood Ahmed Siddiqui, are son of qazi Hammad Siddiqui.
+On 20 November 2025, the Mhow Cantonment Board issued a notice to remove Jawad Ahmed Siddiqui's ancestral property, claiming that it was an unlawful development built on Ministry of Defence property.

+2008-2010: serial bombings

+As per reports, investigators found a connection between the 2025 Delhi car explosion and Mirza Shadab Baig, a former student at Al-Falah University who had previously been linked to terrorist activities in India.
+He participated in the 2008 Delhi bombings, 2008 Ahmedabad bombings, Jaipur bombings, 2010 Pune bombing and is a member of the Indian Mujahideen.
+Investigators have access to his university identity card.
+He earned a B.Tech. in Electronics Instrumentation from Al-Falah University in 2007.
+Baig left India after the 2008 Delhi explosions and is currently under Interpol's Red Corner Notice.
+He was instrumental in the recruiting, indoctrination, and training of the Indian Mujahideen, assisting in the establishment and expansion of terror modules throughout Delhi, Azamgarh, and other areas.